 The Bank of Canada conducts an annual survey of FX hedging.
-Main findings from 2011 survey:
+The main findings from the 2011 survey are:

-- Firms hedge approximately 50% of their FX risk. - Usually, hedging is for maturities of six months or less.

-• Use of FX options is relatively low, mainly because of accounting rules and restrictions imposed by treasury mandate, rules or policies.

-• Growing tendency for banks to pass down the cost of credit (credit valuation adjustment) to their clients.

-• Exporters were reluctant to hedge because they were anticipating that the CAD would depreciate.
+- Companies hedge approximately 50% of their FX risk. - Usually, hedging is for maturities of six months or less. - Use of FX options is relatively low, mainly because of accounting rules and restrictions imposed by treasury mandate, rules or policies. - Growing tendency for banks to pass down the cost of credit (credit valuation adjustment) to their clients. - Exporters were reluctant to hedge because they were anticipating that the CAD would depreciate.
 On the other hand, importers increased both their hedging ratio and duration.

-Review of Midterm 1

-- What's included?

-- Lectures 1-7 (today).

-- Cases 1 & 2.

-• What to bring to the exam

-- Open book/everything exam.

-- Computer required.
-Have handy the excel worksheets we used in class.

-- Prepare for exam

-- Review old exam questions posted online:

-- Solved problems

-- Unsolved problems (to be review in this lecture)

-Note: Past students mentioned the exams are long, some said "too long."
-Expect to work around 3 hours on the exam.